-The Biologics Association will host an independent website platform that is entirely separate from any of the participating Organizations’ website platforms.
+The Biologic Association will host an independent website platform that is entirely separate from any of the participating Organizations’ website platforms.
 This website will be a central hub to post Association business, proceedings and activities and will also be a trusted source for physicians to attain vetted and graded educational material, current best practices and procedures.
-In order to minimize the potential bias of industry, and physician relationships with industry, there will be NO company logos, advertising or references posted on the Biologics Association educational website at any time.
+In order to minimize the potential bias of industry, and physician relationships with industry, there will be NO company logos, advertising or references posted on the Biologic Association educational website at any time.
 Industry participation will be in a separate, bifurcated area of the site.
-Additionally, all members of the website oversite committee (WOC) will be subject to a rigorous Conflict of Interest review by the Board of Directors before becoming an official voting member of the WOC.
+Additionally, all representatives of the website oversite committee (WOC) will be subject to a rigorous Conflict of Interest review by the Board of Directors before becoming an official voting delegate of the WOC.

 Website Oversight Committee

 The website oversight committee (WOC) will be composed of one of the three official delegates from each of the Regular Active and Associate Organizations, a committee chairman, a Medsite representative (to provide a business and site management perspective), and additional working delegates.
 The committee will always have an odd number of delegates, but must have at least 5 delegates.
 Voting for website content will follow the protocol established in the bylaws, however voting can be accomplished within the committee and does not have to have a formal Association Board vote.
 The WOC will be responsible for grading and vetting all data, scientific and procedural material that is posted on the website, along with vetting all corporate advertising for minimum criteria for the separate corporate area of the website.

 All material posted on the website must have unanimous agreement of the voting Regular Organization WOC delegates and achieve a majority vote of all committee persons before any content is posted.
 All web content will be vetted by the following procedure before voting can commence.